Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 4. Click **Create** at the bottom of the description panel.
 5. Enter your **unique string** for "ID."
 6. Make sure **DocumentDB** is selected for "NoSQL API."
 7. Make sure the selected resource group is the one you just created.
-If not, choose the resource group you created for this solution.
+DocumentDB may not be available for some regions (e.g. "East US") and you can used the system-assigned region if this is the case.
 8. Leaving the default values for all other fields, click the **Create** button at the bottom.
 9. Go back to your resource group overview and wait until DocumentDB is deployed as reported in the Notifications area.